What are E. coli 0157:H7 bacteria?

 E. coli 0157:H7 diarrheal illness was first recognized when CDC personnel isolated E. coli O157:H7 from patients in two separate outbreaks in Oregon and Michigan.
 The illnesses were associated with eating hamburgers at the restaurants of a national chain; some patients experienced hemorrhagic colitis (inflammation and bleeding of the colon).
 Thus, hemorrhagic colitis due to E. coli 0157:H7 is commonly referred to as hamburger disease.
 Since that time, E. coli 0157:H7 also has been associated with contaminated water, foods, and unpasteurized or incorrectly pasteurized (heat-treated) dairy products.

-In 2015 an outbreak of E. coli 0157:H7 infection occurred in Montana from Costco contaminated rotisserie chicken salad, and resulted in recalls of products from Taylor farms containing celery.
+In 2015 an outbreak of E. coli 0157:H7 infection occurred in Montana from Costco contaminated rotisserie chicken salad and resulted in recalls of products from Taylor farms containing celery.
 In 2017, an outbreak of this strain was linked to Healthy Brand Soy nut Butter.
-The CDC found 32 people from 12 states infected with the bacteria, 12 of which required hospitalization, and nine developed hemolytic uremic syndrome (HUS).
+The CDC found 32 people from 12 states infected with the bacteria, 12 of which required hospitalization, and nine developed hemolytic uremic syndromes (HUS).
 Twenty-six of the 32 patients infected were younger than 18.
 The product was recalled, and fortunately, there were no deaths.

 A widespread outbreak of E. coli 0157:H7 began in April 2018.
 The source was traced by the CDC to Romaine lettuce and other lettuce produce and distributed from Yuma, Arizona.
 The bacterial strain is aggressive.
 Of the 121 identified patients, 1 death and 52 hospitalizations along with 14 people who developed HUS have occurred.
 The 121 patients have been found in 25 states with the most diagnosed in California and Pennsylvania.
 The CDC strongly recommends that if you cannot identify where your Romaine lettuce originated, you should not eat it.
 Restaurants and retailers are advised not to serve or sell romaine lettuce from the Yuma Arizona growing region.